iamyigitkoc/ScorpCase1/README.md

 # Scorp Sample Project

+## v1.1 Fixes:

+- Contact form had a bug when loggedin user info was updating.
+    - This bug includes name field being valid but error check doesn't pass.
+    - Phonenumber error is no more a push notification
+    - There shouldn't be a title field
+    - User name and email autofill was buggy.
+When component was mounted, default states would be user name and email when user was logged in and when user logged out this defaults prevented removing user info.
+- Localization
+    - Language selector was not localized
+    - Page had a loading animation to hide language change, this has been removed to show that it was not reloading the page.
+- Country Suggestion
+    - Suggestion was listing all available countries and was working like filter rather than suggestion.
+Now it only shows the countries whenever user input is not empty.
+    - Regex matching updated to match only starting of the name rather than matching any part of the name.

 ## Implementation details:

 This project implements every features given in the project specifications.
 On top the specification, I tried to add my own flavor into both frontend code and design.